apache/arrow/docs/source/cpp/acero/overview.rst

    There are four different ways to represent the given batch of data using different combinations of arrays and scalars.
 All four exec batches should be considered semantically equivalent.

-Converting from a record batch to an exec batch is is always zero copy.
+Converting from a record batch to an exec batch is always zero copy.
 Both RecordBatch and ExecBatch refer to the exact same underlying arrays.
 Converting from an exec batch to a record batch is only zero copy if there are no scalars in the exec batch.